armandonoel/SecondExercise/README.md

 # SecondExercise
-This folder contains the second version of my code about pointers and file management
+This folder contains the fisrt version of my code about pointers and file management.